Malola2015/planningCourse/assignments/pathplanning/PRA1.md

-# Implementation and comparison of heuristics for path-planning
+# Integrate path-planning and task-planning

 ## Objectives

-* Compare Dijkstra, A* and Theta*algorithms.
+* Compare Dijkstra, A* and Theta* algorithms.
-* Implement Theta* and some heuristics.
+* Implement Theta* algorithm and some heuristics.
-* Understand the impact of the heuristic selection in path-planning.
+* Compare the heuristics and understand the impact on the solution.
 * Use the R2P2 simulator.
+* Integrate path-planning and task-planning.

 ## Dependencies